dreamer/boxtron/README.md

 ## Features

-steam-dos will start DOSBox in native desktop resolution and with OpenGL backend.
-These options are needed for Steam Overlay support and to prevent changing resolution on modern displays.
-It also seems to be performing much better than DOSBox defaults.
+Settings for steam-dos can be found in `~/.config/steam-dos.conf` (or wherever `XDG_CONFIG_HOME` points to).
+New versions of steam-dos add new documentation and options to that file - remove it to force steam-dos to create a fresh one with documentation for all new options.

+steam-dos will start DOSBox in fullscreen on your primary display, without changing resolution of your screens.
+You can pick different screen by changing option `dosbox.fullscreenmode` in settings file or using `SDOS_SCREEN=<num>` environment variable.

-If you want to modify DOSBox settings for a game, edit `steam_dos_<appid>_<id>.conf` file in game's installation dir.
+If you want to modify DOSBox settings for a specific game, edit `steam_dos_<appid>_<id>.conf` file in game's installation dir.
 Remove it to force steam-dos to create a new one.

-Settings for steam-dos can be found in `~/.config/steam-dos.conf` (or wherever `XDG_CONFIG_HOME` points to).

 ### GOG Games